Atul625-py/Stock_Trading_Portfolio/README.md

 - Expand the functionality to include **algorithmic trading** capabilities.
 - Integrate more advanced machine learning algorithms for better recommendations.

-## License
+## Verification

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project was supervised by Mrs. Amrita Chaturvedi, Associate Professor at IIT-BHU.
+For more information, please visit her [profile on the IIT-BHU website](https://iitbhu.ac.in/dept/cse/people/amritacse).